crystallabs/crysterm/README.md

   content: "{center}'Hello {bold}world{/bold}!'\nPress q to quit.{/center}",
   parse_tags: true,       # Parse {} tags within content (default already is true)
   style: C::Style.new(fg: "yellow", bg: "blue"),
-  border: true            # 'true' for default type/look
+  border: true            # 'true' for default type/look of border

 screen.append hello

-# When q is pressed, exit.
+# When ctrl-q or q is pressed, exit.
+# (We can do this by listening for C::Event::KeyPress::CtrlQ specifically,
+# or for all C::Event::KeyPress and then checking the value of `e.char`.)
 screen.on(C::Event::KeyPress) do |e|
-  if e.char == 'q'
+  if e.char == 'q' || e.key == Tput::Key::CtrlQ
     display.destroy
     exit
   end